Meet Automate Schedule (Webinar Recap)

 Why Automate Schedule?

 In this release, our cross-platform enterprise job scheduler Skybot Scheduler has been rebranded as Automate Schedule.
 Skybot’s Automate integration was released almost two years ago and has always been popular.
 The combination of business process automation and job scheduling is a priority for many organizations, so we thought it was important to tighten the existing integration.
-For that reason, we’ve pulled Skybot into the Automate product line along with Automate and Automate Enterprise.
+For that reason, we’ve pulled Skybot into the Automate product line along with Automate and Automate Plus.
 Together the products form a comprehensive enterprise automation suite called Automate Complete.

 Smart Automation for Any Need